mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 the next step is to create more complex symbology.
 QGIS allows you to do this using symbol layers.

-.. note:: Users learing basic-level functions don't need to do this exercise, but it may be interesting to watch how it's done.
+.. note:: If you are learing basic-level functions, you don't need to do this exercise, but it may be interesting to watch how it's done.
 This will give you an idea of the possibilities.
 You can also try to do this exercise if you like, but it's not necessary if you don't want to.

 Go back to the :guilabel:`Symbol properties` dialog as before.
 In this example, the current symbol has no outline (i.e., it uses the :guilabel:`No Pen` border